DONATE TODAY: SUPPORT CHILDREN AND YOUNG PEOPLE WITH A DISABILITY IN QUEENSLAND

 Therapy Assistants

 You may need additional, intensive support to achieve a specific goal.
-At Montrose we can help you with this through our Therapy Assistant service.
+At Northcott we can help you with this through our Therapy Assistant service.

-Your Montrose therapy programs can be supported by a Therapy Assistant under the supervision of a Speech Pathologist, Physiotherapist or Occupational Therapist.
+Your Northcott therapy programs can be supported by a Therapy Assistant under the supervision of a Speech Pathologist, Physiotherapist or Occupational Therapist.

 Therapy Assistant programs usually include 6-10 sessions and case notes will be completed following each session by the Therapy Assistant.